uzh-dqbm-cmi/cfDNA-Flow/README.md

 Once you are finished using cfDNA-Flow, deactivate the virtual environment by running:

         deactivate

 ### 4.2 Configuration:
-        Edit the configuration file to specify the input files, reference genome, and desired preprocessing options.
+The configuration file, `test_cfDNA_pipeline.yaml`, is used to specify the input files, reference genome, and desired preprocessing options.
+User can customize the trimming, alignment, and filtering settings as needed.
-        Customize the trimming, alignment, and filtering settings as needed.
+Settings for this demo are as follows: reads are trimmed, reference genome is hg38, mapping quality is 30, [SAM flag](https://broadinstitute.github.io/picard/explain-flags.html) is 256, CIGAR string is D.

 ### 4.3 Execution/Demo:
 To start preprocessing, execute the following command.
 Use the -np flag for a dry run to verify everything works correctly.